The Importance of AHRI Performance Certification for Energy Recovery Ventilators (ERA/109-02)

 October 29th, 2002

 Engineers rely heavily on manufacturers’ performance data for product selection.
 The source of the data needs to be credible to ensure that engineers meet their design intentions.
 In the selection process, engineers typically review data from multiple manufacturers before settling on a final design.
-The accepted method for comparing data from different manufacturers is industry recognized certification organizations (ARI, AMCA).
+The accepted method for comparing data from different manufacturers is industry recognized certification organizations (AHRI, AMCA).
 History has consistently demonstrated that product performance data that is not certified overstates actual performance.

 The purpose of an industry recognized certification program is to give the buyer, specifier, and user the assurance that published ratings are reliable and accurate.
 All manufacturers’ product ratings are based on standard test methods and procedures, and are subject to impartial, third party-testing.

-ARI certified ratings include information that allows designers to fully characterize thermal and airflow performance of energy recovery devices.
+AHRI certified ratings include information that allows designers to fully characterize thermal and airflow performance of energy recovery devices.
 The program certifies the following:

 - Energy transfer effectiveness at two airflows for both summer and winter (sensible, latent, & total)